doowttam/game-off-2012/README.md

  * Gain one point for every bug you fix (that you didn't cause!)
  * Lose one point for every bug you cause that makes it to the end

+(During playtesting, I did find that you could play the game well and never go into branch mode.
+But, branch mode is more fun, don't you think?)

 Controls
 -------------------